godotengine/godot-docs/classes/class_transform2d.rst

 - :ref:`Transform2D<class_Transform2D>` **interpolate_with** **(** :ref:`Transform2D<class_Transform2D>` transform, :ref:`float<class_float>` weight **)**

-Returns a transform interpolated between this transform and another by a given weight (0-1).
+Returns a transform interpolated between this transform and another by a given weight (on the range of 0.0 to 1.0).

 ----